input-output-hk/cardano-tutorials/node-setup/start-node-connect-to-testnet.md

 Starting the the node uses the command `cardano-node run` and a set of options.

-You can get the complete list of available options with `cardano-node -run --help`
+You can get the complete list of available options with `cardano-node run --help`

 	--topology FILEPATH             The path to a file describing the topology.
   	--database-path FILEPATH        Directory where the state is stored.